Yaya-Liu/Price_Trend-_Analysis_and-_Visualization_of_-Zillow_2Bedroom_Houses/README.md

 1996-04-XXXX-XX: indicates the historical median price within the area.
 (XXXX-XX indicates the latest date available at the time the data is pulled)

 2. Purpose of this project:
-- Data manipulation by using pandas.
+- Data manipulation by using Pandas.
 - Data visualization through bar charts, line charts and heat map (using plotly)